agilajah/agilajah.github.io/index.md

 ### News

 * *28 Mar 2019* -- Got selected for the [ChangemakerXchange](http://changemakerxchange.com/) in China on May 24th-28th 2019.
-ChangemakerXchange is a global collaboration platform for young social innovators to connect and develop cross-border collaborations, co-created by [Ashoka](https://www.ashoka.org/en-ID) and [Robert Bosch Stiftung](https://www.bosch-stiftung.de/en).
+ChangemakerXchange is a global collaboration platform for young social innovators to connect and develop cross-border collaborations, co-created by [Ashoka](https://www.ashoka.org/en-ID) and [Robert Bosch Stiftung](https://www.bosch-stiftung.de/en). (**My participation has yet been confirmed**)
 * *20 Feb 2019* -- Neurafarm got selected as Top 10 Indonesia in [ALIPAY-NUS Enterprise Social Innovation Challenge](https://alipaynusseachallenge.com/).
 * *01 Feb 2019* -- Will represent [Neurafarm](http://neurafarm.com) in [Global Social Venture Challenge](https://gsvc.org/) - Regional Round in Bangkok, Thailand (21-23 February 2019).
 * *10 Jan 2019* -- Appointed as new Chief Executive Officer of [Neurafarm](http://neurafarm.com/).
 The previous CEO will serve in COO role.